 What is Project Prioritization?
 FY22 Edition

+The VPSP2 framework tasks VTrans, RPCs and communities to jointly propose recommended potential projects to be accepted into the Capital Program.
 In order for VTrans to spend funds on a project it must be listed in the Transportation Capital Program.
 VTrans submits a Capital Program to the Legislature each year and the Legislature must approve the list in order for projects to advance.
 The Capital Program categorizes projects according to the following status:

 Development & Evaluation (D&E) – A project moves from the Candidate list to the Development & Evaluation list if preliminary plans are expected within 12 to 24 months.

 Front-of-the-Book (FOB) – Front-of-the-Book projects are part of VTrans four-year program.
 A project moves from the Development & Evaluation list to Front-of-the-Book when it has completed preliminary plan development.

 There are eight (8) criteria identified where all potential and planned VTrans projects will be evaluated on to generate a Transportation Value score out of 100.

 |Mobility and Connectivity||15||Environment||10|

 |Economic Access||10||Health Access||5|